jimryan/github-tmbundle/README.markdown

 To enable [Gist](http://gist.github.com) support, make sure you've followed the instructions on your [account page](https://github.com/account) for adding your GitHub user and API Token to your global Git config.
 You can create gists without specifying your credentials, but they won't be associated with your account.

+Depending on the location of your ``git`` executable, you may need to add its path to TextMate's PATH variable in Preferences -> Advanced -> Shell Variables

 Author
 ======